Theos

 Nathan joined Theos in 2016.
 He holds a PhD in Systematic Theology from Queen’s University Belfast and is the author of several publications, including the Theos reports Data and Dignity: Why Privacy Matters in the Digital Age, Religious London: Faith in a Global City (with Paul Bickley), and ‘Forgive Us Our Debts’: lending and borrowing as if relationships matter (with Barbara Ridpath).

-Emily Downe
+Emily Ikoshi

-Emily is Creative Content Designer at Theos.
+Emily is Creative Content Designer & Animator at Theos.
 She graduated with a MA in Documentary Animation from the Royal College of Art and achieved her BA in Illustration Animation at Kingston University.
 Alongside working as Creative Designer at Theos, she works independently as an animation director.

 Research